Blog Archive Hero

 When a woman loses a baby, her body still responds in the way it was designed: to produce sustenance for the life she spent months growing and nurturing.
 The physical and emotional weight of producing milk for a child who has passed away is a loss in its own right because it is a form of secondary loss- a loss that emerges as a result of the primary loss.
 It is the loss of the mother-baby bond, the motherhood experience, and the gift of creating memories.

-It is normal for a mother to feel as though her body has betrayed her by not realizing that her baby or babies died and no longer have need for her milk.
+It is normal for a mother to feel as though her body has betrayed her by not realizing that her baby or babies died and no longer have a need for her milk.
 It is also normal if a mother feels empowered by her ability to produce milk, how it validates her motherhood, and the sense of connection with her baby or babies the lactation brings.
 Only a grieving mother can determine the most emotionally and physically healthy option for her in the days, weeks, and months after saying goodbye to her precious baby.

 Medical professionals should discuss lactation and provide resources for expressing and donating milk as well as lactation suppression to ensure women are informed and their wishes and needs are met.
 All women should be provided with this information in a straightforward manner along with the acknowledgement and validation of her grief and the weight of her decision.
 In the case of pregnancy continuation following a prenatal diagnosis of a life-limiting condition, information should be presented during the pregnancy to allow time to process, plan, and find support.
 Specific recommendations about lactation after loss should be avoided.
-Rather, the purpose should be to provide insight into those options and to encourage mothers to seek a support system along the way.
+Rather, the purpose should be to provide insight into those options and encourage mothers to seek a support system along the way.

 gray_bar.jpg